Small Fruitcake, Rock Buns with a rough surface resembling a rock.

 Top with the sugar.

-Bake in heated oven for 15 to 20 minutes, rotating the pan halfway through the baking time, until risen, golden brown and firm.
+Bake in the heated oven for 15 to 20 minutes, rotating the pan halfway through the baking time, until risen, golden brown and firm.

 Remove and place on a wire rack to cool before eating.